 Pertussis, also known as whooping cough, is a very contagious bacterial infection of the respiratory tract.
-Someone with whooping cough will cough violently, then may make a "whoop" sound as he tries to breathe in.
+Someone with whooping cough will cough violently, often making a "whoop" sound on the in breath.

-Babies need a series of three vaccines before they are fully protected from whooping cough.
+Babies need a series of 3 vaccines before they are fully protected from whooping cough, however, studies show significant protection after just one dose of the vaccine.
 The vaccine keeps children from getting the disease when they are most at risk.
-But immunity weakens as we get older and teens and adults who have been vaccinated can still get a milder form of the disease.
-The American Academy of Pediatrics recommends that children between 11 and 18 get a booster shot that includes a whooping cough vaccine.
+Immunity weakens as we get older, so teens and adults who have been vaccinated can still get a milder form of the disease.
+The American Academy of Pediatrics recommends that children 11 to 18 get a booster shot that includes a whooping cough vaccine.

 Signs and Symptoms

-- Upper respiratory infection.
-Can be mistaken for the common cold
+- Upper respiratory infection. (may be mistaken for the common cold)

 - Slight fever -- less than 100.4 °F